SonuNM1/AlgoPocalypse/Array/Notes.md

 - count pairs with the given sum

-- find duplicates in an array   ✅
+- find duplicate (or multiple dupicates) in an array   ✅

+- remove duplicate

 - Find common elements in two array (sorted)    ✅

-- Find common elements in three array (sorted)
+- Find common elements in three array (sorted)      ✅

-- Find the first repeating element in an array of integers
+- Find the first repeating element in an array of integers  ✅

-- Find the first non-repeating element in a given array of integers
+- Find the first non-repeating element in a given array of integers     ✅

 - Subarrays with equal 1s and 0s